mohamedmedhat/QuickBite/README.md

 **QuickBite** is a feature-rich recipe app developed using modern technologies.
 It provides an extensive recipe collection with a user-friendly interface and robust functionality.

-## Features
+## 🚀 Features

-- **🌐 Multi-language Support**: Available in 7 languages - Arabic, English, Spanish, Portuguese, German, Russian, and Chinese.
+- **🌐 Multi-language Support**:
+  Available in 7 languages - Arabic, English, Spanish, Portuguese, German, Russian, and Chinese.

+- **📹 Video-Player Support**:
+  Display YouTube videos inside the app.

+- **🎤 Voice-Recognition Support**:
+  Enable users to give voice commands to the app.

+- **📧 Send-Feedback Support**:
+  Allow users to send their feedback via email.

+- **📱 Social-Media-Share Support**:
+  Enable users to share their favorite recipe images with friends on social media.

 ---